 I thank my parents for vaccinations that kept me alive healthy as a child and now it is my responsibility as an adult to take care of myself.
 Not only for my sake but for the loved ones that would probably have to be responsible for my care if I did not.

 I did not get by Scot free for as with any immunization there can be some possible side effects and the next day the site was swollen slightly, red and itchy.
 I called and found out that with only these symptoms an ice pack for 20 minutes at a time and Tylenol would ease the pain; and it did!
 This will go away in about two to three days.
 Small price to pay!

 Please get vaccinated!
 You have nothing to lose and much to avoid!

 Questions & Answers

-Why is it just for people over 50?
-A 46 year old friend has shingles for the 2nd time.
+Why is the vaccine just for people over fifty?
+A forty-six-year-old friend of mine has shingles for the second time.

-It has something to do with being immune to varicella which is the chicken pox virus I assume and almost all people 60 years old or older are immune to this and younger are more apt not to be therefore giving them the disease.
+It has something to do with being immune to varicella which is the chicken pox virus.
+Almost all people sixty-years-old or older are immune to this, and younger people are more apt not to be, therefore giving them the disease.
 This is how I understand it to be.
-Perhaps setting it back to a younger age is because of many younger getting the disease.
-As with your friend.
+Perhaps setting it back is because so many young people are getting the disease, as with your friend.

 © 2015 Jackie Lynnley